mqudsi/static-compress/README.md

                        webp|zopfli]>
     -e, --extension <.EXT>                     The extension to use for compressed files.
 Supplied automatically if not provided.
+    -j, --threads <COUNT>                      The number of simultaneous compressions.
+    -i, case-insensitive                       Use case-insensitive matching against patterns.
-    -j, --threads <COUNT>                      The number of simultaneous conversions -q, --quality <QUALITY>                    The algorithm-specific quality parameter to be used.
+    -q, --quality <QUALITY>                    The algorithm-specific quality parameter to be used.
                                                Automatically set if not provided.
+    --quiet                                    Suppresses all non-error output.
+    --no-progress                              Silences file progress information.
+    --no-summary                               Suppress the end-of-run summary.

 Multithreading may be achieved by means of the `-j` switch (akin to `make`), and can be used to specify the number of files to be compressed simultaneously across multiple threads.
-By default, `static-compress` uses only one thread.
+By default, `static-compress` uses all available threads.

 The algorithm-specific `--quality` switch can be used to set the quality parameter for the chosen compressor (if supported):